Techception/Website/README.md

 Create a site to showcase my portfolio create a 3 tier application for knowledge gain

+There will be links to:
+- my CV
+- my git hub
+- other projects i create (not ready yet)

 The website will be functional on microsoft edge with intention to become a available on mobile phone.

 Requirements: